 What is Home Mortgage Refinancing?

-Home mortgage refinancing, or home loan refinancing, is basically the process of taking out a new mortgage with a new term and interest rate to pay off the existing home loan.
-You can either do this with your existing mortgagor (mortgage lender), with a different financial institution, or you could go through intermediaries like LendingTree to have several lenders compete for your loan to get the lowest mortgage refinance rates.
+A home mortgage refinancing, or home loan refinancing, is basically the process of taking out a new mortgage with new terms and interest rate to pay off the existing home loan.
+You can either do this with your current lender or any lender.
+In general, it is a good idea to shop around to see who can give you the best rate and terms.

-Why Should You Refinance Your Home Loan?
+Why You Might Consider Refinancing Your Home Loan

 There are several reasons why refinancing might be right for you.
 Usually, people refinance their home for one or more of the following reasons:

 - Reduce your risk — Refinancing can also be used as a risk management tool.
-For example, if your original home loan is an adjustable rate mortgage (ARM), you could refinance to a fixed rate mortgage to protect yourself against sudden rise in interest rates when the initial discount period expires.
+For example, if your original home loan is an Adjustable Rate Mortgage (ARM), you could refinance to a Fixed Rate Mortgage to protect yourself against sudden rise in interest rates when the initial discount period expires.

 - Shorten your mortgage term — Refinancing isn’t always about lowering your monthly payment.
 If you are earning more than you used to, it may be worthwhile to covert your longer-term mortgage to a 15-year loan.
-This is generally better than prepaying the loan, because 15-year loans have lower interest rates than a longer-term loan.
+This is generally better than prepaying the loan because 15-year loans have lower interest rates than a longer-term loan.
 This will help you pay off your home loan much faster and save you tens of thousands of dollars in interest payments.

 Usually, the best time to refinance your home mortgage is when interest rates are low.
 Due to the costs associated with refinancing, the current interest rate should be at least 1% lower than the interest rate on your existing loan for refinancing to make sense.